 Sign up for project updates

-We’re continuing to work on critical infrastructure projects like the Willamette River Crossing during the pandemic.
+We’ve continued to work on critical infrastructure projects like the Willamette River Crossing during the pandemic.
 Contractors must follow all safe work zone and social distancing measures.
-Work may be delayed if staffing availability or construction resources change due to current events.
+Work may be delayed if staffing availability or construction resources change.

 Work at 1720 SW Naito Parkway

-You may see workers in and near the parking lot at 1720 SW Naito Parkway.
-We’re temporarily sharing this site with the Bureau of Transportation while they work on the SW Naito Parkway Improvement Project, I-405 to Jefferson.
-Our crews will return to the site in early 2021 to install connections between the existing water system and new pipe.
+We will briefly work in the parking lot at 1720 SW Naito Parkway to make small adjustments to the connection we installed in 2020, and then will fill in the launch pit.
+We are still sharing this site with the Bureau of Transportation while they work on the SW Naito Parkway Improvement Project, I-405 to Jefferson.

 Parking lot and stairway closure

 The parking lot and stairway at Southwest Naito Parkway between Southwest Harrison Street and Southwest Market Street are closed to the public for the duration of the project.
 Use the ADA-accessible ramp on the south end of the parking lot as a detour.